mjstealey/irods-provider-postgres/README.md

 This call can also be daemonized with the **-d** flag, which would most likely be used in an actual environment.

-On completion a running container named **icat** is spawned with the same configuration as in the first example.
+On completion, a running container named **provider** is spawned with the same configuration as in the first example.

 - Sample **iadmin lr**:
   ```
-  $ docker exec -u irods icat iadmin lr
+  $ docker exec -u irods provider iadmin lr
   bundleResc
   demoResc
   ```

 - Sample **iadmin lu**
   ```
-  $ docker exec -u irods icat iadmin lu
+  $ docker exec -u irods provider iadmin lu
   rods#tempZone
   ```